harveypw0503/harveypw0503/README.md

 # 💫 About Me:
-I'm currently a sophomore studying computer science at Concordia University Nebraska.
-I am a member of their programming team as well.
-I also participate in many worship and music opportunities.
+I'm currently a supersenior studying graphic desgn with a marketing and computer science minors at Concordia University Nebraska.

 ## 🌐 Socials: